 Research

-Ubiquitin ligases are enzymes that decorate proteins in the cell with ubiquitin, a relatively large (76aa) peptide.
-This modification with ubiquitin on a protein can signal many different things to the target substrate, A well-described effect brought about by ubiquitination is that it changes a protein's stability, but other effects include changes to localisation, intracellular trafficking, binding partners, and function.
-My laboratory is particularly intrigued by these 'alternate' ubiquitin-mediated signals.
-We are also interested in ubiquitin signalling within different cellular contexts, as we have discovered ubiquitin networks vary from tissue to tissue and use mouse models to study the molecular basis for this.
+Ubiquitin ligases are enzymes that decorate proteins in the cell with ubiquitin, a relatively large (76 amino acid) peptide.
+This modification with ubiquitin on a protein can signal many different things to the target protein, A well-described effect brought about by ubiquitination is that it changes a protein's stability, but other effects include changes to protein activity or localisation, movement of organelles or waste material within cells, and changes to protein interactions with binding partners.
+My laboratory is particularly intrigued by these less well-studied ubiquitin-mediated signals.
+We are also interested in ubiquitin signalling within different contexts, as we have discovered ubiquitin networks vary from cell to cell and under stress conditions.
+We use cell lines, 3D organoids and mouse models to study the molecular basis for this.
 We want to understand the dynamic nature and complexity of ubiquitin signalling, and invent novel therapeutics exploiting ubiquitin ligase enzymology and their critically regulated pathways.

-The biology of Fbxo7/PARK15: from male sterility to cancer to Parkinson's disease.
+The fascinating puzzle of the biology of Fbxo7/PARK15: from male sterility to cancer to Parkinson's disease.

 Targeting ubiquitin ligases and ubiquitinated proteins with novel biotherapeutic approaches.

-The discovery of camelid-derived antibodies known as nanobodies offers researchers all the specificity and affinities of conventional antibodies in a compact, highly-stable domain, known as a nanobody.
+The discovery of camelid-derived antibodies known as nanobodies offers researchers all the specificity and affinities of conventional antibodies in a compact, highly-stable, single domain.
+Nanobodies are incredibly powerful research tools, as they can be expressed inside of cells, and therefore recognize their antigens in live cells.
+So they can be engineered, for example, as fusion proteins to fluorescent proteins to be used to visualize proteins in cells.
 We use nanobodies to define and test the functional significance of interactions between ubiquitin ligases and their substrates.
-We are investigating using nanobodies as the ligands in biological PROTACs (PRoteolysis TArgeting Chimeras)., and we collaborate with AstraZeneca in some of the design of some of our PROTACs.
+We are investigating using nanobodies as the ligands in biological PROTACs (PRoteolysis TArgeting Chimeras), and we collaborate with AstraZeneca in the design of some of our PROTACs.

-We also are investigating the possibility of specifically interfering with the capacity of ubiquitin ligases to modify their substrates.
-Based on structural information, we collaborate with Laura Itzhaki and David Spring in the production of stapled peptides that mimic the conformation of docked substrates in ubiquitin ligases and test the biochemical and cellular effects of stapled peptides on the ubiquitin ligases.
+In a complementary approach, we are investigating the possibility of specifically interfering with the capacity of ubiquitin ligases to modify their substrates.
+We collaborate with Laura Itzhaki and David Spring who, based on structural information, produce stapled peptides that mimic the conformation of docked substrates in ubiquitin ligases.
+We test their biochemical and cellular effects on the ubiquitin ligases.

 Deregulated SCF networks in epithelial cancers.